akhaled01/void/README.md

 ## Pulses

-The Pulse class powers state management in Osiris through a reactive system that tracks changes using proxies.
+The Pulse class powers state management in Vortex through a reactive system that tracks changes using proxies.

 ### Constructor